McCannLab/getMaps/README.md

 1. See tutorials on [inSileco](https://insileco.github.io/2018/04/14/r-in-space---a-series/created)

-2. and a very helpful representation by @mhBrice: https://mhbrice.github.io/Rspatial/
+2. a very helpful representation by @mhBrice: https://mhbrice.github.io/Rspatial/

-Both links above include a list of useful resources.
+Links above include a list of useful resources.